 Does Medicare Cover Knee Braces?

 Part B may cover the costs of knee braces if you meet the criteria set by Medicare.
 The term durable means the device can handle repeat-usage over some time (3+ years).
 Medicare requires knee braces to provide therapeutic at-home benefits.
 As with other devices, your doctor must document an appropriate diagnosis that shows the need for the equipment.

 Your plan may cover an alternative to knee replacement like therapy, using a brace, or injections.
-Part B covers 80% of the approved amount for DME, vaccinations, and therapeutic services.
+Part B covers 80% of the approved amount for Durable Medical Equipment, vaccinations, and therapeutic services.

 A prescription from your doctor is generally adequate for coverage.
-However, in some situations, Medicare may require prior authorization before paying for DME.
+However, in some situations, Medicare may require prior authorization before paying for Durable Medical Equipment.

 Every injection comes with a specific cost.
 Talk to your plan directly to determine the allowable amount for a procedure or injection.